dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

   $ ecdsatool pubkey ~/.irssi/certs/freenode.pem

-Next, connect to Freenode and identify yourself as you would usually.
+Next, connect to freenode and identify yourself as you would usually.

 Finally, tell NickServ about your public key: